High-order linearly implicit structure-preserving exponential integrators for the nonlinear Schr\"odinger equation: The construction of the high-order linearly integrating factor Runge-Kutta methods

-In this section, a class of high-order linearly implicit energy-preserving integrators are proposed for the SAV reformulated system \eqref{NLS-SAV-reformulation}.
+In this section, a class of high-order linearly implicit energy-preserving integrating factor Runge-Kutta methods are proposed for the SAV reformulated system \eqref{NLS-SAV-reformulation}.
 For simplicity, in this paper, we shall introduce our schemes in two space dimension, i.e., $d=2$ in \eqref{NLS-SAV-reformulation}.
 Generalizations to $d=1$ or $3$ are straightforward.